krismaedb/KMCloud-Wireless-RFP.md/KMCloud-Wireless-RFP.md

 - Live demonstration of proposed wireless management platform (preferred)

 **Notification:**
-- All vendors will be notified of the selection outcome by December 20, 2024
+- All vendors will be notified of the selection outcome by December 20, 2025
 - Winning vendor will receive award notification and contract draft
 - Unsuccessful vendors may request debrief to understand decision rationale

 ### 7.5 Questions and Clarifications

 **Pre-Proposal Questions:**
-- Vendors may submit questions regarding the RFP by **November 29, 2024**
+- Vendors may submit questions regarding the RFP by **November 29, 2025**
-- Submit questions via email to paul.bagsican@kmcloud.com
+- Submit questions via email to kristine.bagsican@kmcloud.com
 - Subject Line: "RFP Question - Wireless Infrastructure - [Vendor Name]"
-- KMCloud will compile and respond to all questions by **December 2, 2024**
+- KMCloud will compile and respond to all questions by **December 2, 2025**
 - Questions and answers will be shared with all registered vendors to ensure fairness

 **Site Visit (Optional):**
 - Vendors are encouraged to schedule a site visit to assess the office buildings
-- Contact Paul Bagsican at paul.bagsican@kmcloud.com to arrange a visit
+- Contact Kristine Bagsican at kristine.bagsican@kmcloud.com to arrange a visit
-- Site visits must be completed by **December 10, 2024**
+- Site visits must be completed by **December 10, 2025**
 - NDA may be required for site visit access

 **RFP Amendments:**